PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Listen," said Boltac, "Here's how we're going to do this."

-# 28 -- Orc's POV -- 676
+# 29 -- Orc's POV -- 676

 Hissglarg smelled human.
-And orders was very clear about humans.
+And orders were very clear about humans.
 They were to be eaten.
 Not the crunchy face-parts, no, no. They was to be saved for identification, of course.
-But all the rest were free game.
+But all the rest was free game.
 Like all Orc's, Hissglarg loved human meat.
 Of course, he had been bred to.

 It was a silly trait, one that evolution would never would have put up with.
 All Orcs really needed to survive was a constant diet of the deep minerals they had been grown from.
 But when Alston Dimsbury set out to do a job of *evil* wizarding, he didn't leave it half done.
 No matter what they needed to live, Alston had decided that his Orcs would have a proper lust for the flesh of mankind.
 What did he care for the delicate processes that formed the natural world?